-Villa-Komaroff serves on the Board of Directors of ATCC, an independent, private, nonprofit biological resource center and research organization.
+Villa-Komaroff serves on the Board of Directors of Cytonome and ATCC, an independent, private, nonprofit biological resource center and research organization.
 She has served on councils for the National Science Foundation, the National Institutes of Health, and the National Academies of Science, Engineering, and Medicine.
 She participates on boards and committees for several organizations committed to advancement of equal opportunities in science.

 Her numerous awards include election to the Hispanic Engineer National Achievement Hall of Fame, a Lifetime Achievement Award by Hispanic Business Magazine, selection as Hispanic Scientist of the Year by the Museum of Science and Industry, and the Woman of Distinction award by the American Association of University Women.